vacp2p/rfc/content/docs/rfcs/14/README.md

 ### Waku Message Vaildation

-A `WakuMessage` MUST be vaildated by a validator, the [11/WAKU2-RELAY](/spec/11/) node.
+A `WakuMessage` MUST be validated by a validator, the [11/WAKU2-RELAY](/spec/11/) node.
 When a [11/WAKU2-RELAY](https://rfc.vac.dev/spec/11/) receives a message, it SHOULD validate the `contentTopic` and `payload` attributes.